ai-prodigy-bg/ai-prodigy-frontend/EMAIL_SETUP.md

 # Email Setup Guide for Contact Form

-This guide explains how to set up the email functionality for the Prodigy Labs contact form.
+This guide explains how to set up the email functionality for the Prodigy Corp contact form.

 ## Quick Start